DanielMFernandes/CCNA_Course_Notes/Course_Notes/Virtualizations_and_Cloud_Part1.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/14f910cf-b6e2-4f75-8959-4589d2592e1c)

     - Basically ANY combination of the preview THREE DEPLOYMENT TYPES
-    - Example: A PRIVATE CLOUD which can offload to a PUBLIC CLOUD when necessary
+    - Example: A PRIVATE cloud which can offload to a PUBLIC cloud when necessary

 ---

 BENEFITS OF CLOUD COMPUTING

 - COST
-    - CapEx (Capital Expense) of buying HARDWARE and SOFTWARE, setting up DATA CENTERS, etc. are reduced or eliminated
+    - CapEx (Capital Expense) of buying hardware and software, setting up DATA CENTERS, etc. are reduced or eliminated
 - GLOBAL SCALE
-    - CLOUD SERVICES can scale GLOBALLY at a rapid pace.
-SERVICES can be set up and offered to CUSTOMERS from a geographic location close to them
+    - cloud services can scale GLOBALLY at a rapid pace. services can be set up and offered to CUSTOMERS from a geographic location close to them

 - SPEED / AGILITY
-    - SERVICES are provide ON DEMAND and vast amounts of RESOURCES can be provisioned within minutes
+    - Services are provide ON DEMAND and vast amounts of RESOURCES can be provisioned within minutes

 - PRODUCTIVITY
-    - CLOUD SERVICES remove the need for many time-consuming tasks such as procuring physical servers, racking them, cabling, installing and updating equipment, etc.
+    - cloud services remove the need for many time-consuming tasks such as procuring physical servers, racking them, cabling, installing and updating equipment, etc.
 - RELIABILITY
-    - Backups in the CLOUD are very easy to perform.
+    - Backups in the cloud are very easy to perform.
 Data can be mirrored at multiple sites in different geographic locations to support disaster recovery

 ---